 Further to the use of suction/vacuum excavation in more recent years there as been developed a technique known as keyhole excavation.
 The technique is designed to provide a means of accessing buried services for requirements such as repairs service connections etc. without the need to excavate large access pits, particularly in busy traffic lanes or pedestrian areas where the disruption would be intense and costly both for the contractor and for local businesses.

-Whilst designed and utilised predominately by the gas industry, keyhole rigs enable gas companies to access existing mains for repairs, inspection, camera works etc. This is achieved by first using a special drilling device that cuts and removes a ‘key’ in the surface, whether this is the road surface or pedestrian walkway.
+Whilst designed and utilised predominately by the gas industry to date, keyhole rigs enable gas companies to access existing mains for repairs, inspection, camera works etc. This is achieved by first using a special drilling device that cuts and removes a ‘key’ in the surface, whether this is the road surface or pedestrian walkway.
 Typically the key is between 500 and 600 mm diameter.
-Once the key has been cut and removed a suction/vacuum excavation unit, normally today mounted on the same chassis as the drilling arm, is used to excavate the soils beneath down the horizon of the service in question.
+Once the key has been cut and removed a suction/vacuum excavation unit, normally mounted on the same chassis as the drilling arm, is used to excavate the soils beneath down the horizon of the service in question.
 The spoil is stored in the suction/vacuum excavation unit spoil tank for later reuse.

 Special tooling then allows the required works to be completed on the now exposed service via this small access point.
 The suction/vacuum excavator enables a fast and safe dig down without the need for operatives to enter the pit.
-Once the service work has been completed the excavated spoil is reused in the backfill of the hole and the surface core is reposiitioned and bonded back into the road/pavement surface leaving the road pretty much in its original condition.
-The major advantage for this type of excavation is that typically the works can be completed in just a few hours, which is a massive reduction in the 4/5 days that traditional techniques would be expected to take as well as being without the need for major longer term traffic control or diversions that might otherwise have been required.
+Once the service work has been completed the excavated spoil is reused in the backfill of the hole and the surface core is repositioned and bonded back into the road/pavement surface leaving the road pretty much in its original condition.
+The major advantage for this type of excavation is that typically the works can be completed in just a few hours, which is a massive reduction in the 4/5 days that traditional techniques would be expected to take as well as eliminating the need for major longer term traffic control or diversions that might otherwise have been required.

 Typically the keyhole units consist of a single or twin fan, 10 to 16 tonne truck-mounted unit with something like a 1.5 t spoil tank.
 The fact that excavated material is reused on site means there is no requirement for transport of safe disposal of waste materials.
 The hose boom doubles as a crane to lift the coring equipment on and off the chassis.
 The units are pretty much self-contained being able to core, suction/vacuum excavate, complete the repair/maintenance works, reinstate and reset the core all from one single operating unit with a crew trained to manage and affect the repair, works that are necessary.